Quarantined But Not Powerless

 As I imagine myself outside the Thunderdome, slowly something shifts.
 Some of what I feel is, safe, free, liberated.
 I feel trusting of those around me.
-I feel relaxed, hopeful.
+I feel relaxed and hopeful.
 I feel playful, with a renewed sense of innocence.
-I’m smiling and want to hug everyone.
+I’m smiling and I want to hug everyone.
 I want to celebrate life, joy and love!

 Believing is Seeing

 Our logical and skeptical reality tells us that we need to see the changes in order to believe that good things are coming.
 However, every spiritual and religious tradition tells us that we need to first believe it to see it.
 Actually, Einstein and the field of Quantum Physics champion the same principle.
 So, the practice of feeling the goodness of what we believe is coming, such as freedom and the reason to celebrate, assists us in believing what we can’t yet see, and will actually create the catalyst for such a paradigm shift.

 Do you get what I’m saying here?
 We don’t need another hero.
 We don’t need to know our way home.
 We only need to feel the goodness, the light, the love and the freedom that is, now and always.

 As a skeptic, you might poo-poo this, and I wouldn’t fault you one bit.
 My own personal inner skeptic is alive and well, too.
 However, I trust Einstein.
 I trust Buddha and Jesus.
 I trust all the spiritual teachers, enough to, if nothing else, bring positivity into my reality in order to offset the collective fear that doesn’t do me any good whatsoever!

 I’m up for this game.
 How about you?